CrystalChun/oci-capi-operator-test/README.md

 # OCI CAPI Operator

-This operator automates the deployment and management of Cluster API (CAPI) components for Oracle Cloud Infrastructure (OCI) in OpenShift clusters, enabling seamless cluster autoscaling.
+This operator automates the deployment and management of Cluster API (CAPI) and cluster autoscaler components for Oracle Cloud Infrastructure (OCI) in OpenShift clusters, enabling seamless cluster autoscaling.

 ## Description